 Meet the Artisan

 Native Coloradan Pete McBride has spent two decades studying the world with a camera.
-A self-taught photographer, filmmaker, writer, and public speaker, he has traveled on assignment to over 75 countries for the National Geographic Society, Smithsonian, Outside, Esquire, Microsoft, The Nature Conservancy and many more.
+A self-taught photographer, filmmaker, writer, and public speaker, he has traveled on assignment to over 75 countries for the National Geographic Society, Smithsonian, Google, The Nature Conservancy and spoken on stages for TEDx, The World Economic Forum, USAID, Nat Geo Live and more.

-After a decade documenting remote expeditions from Everest to Antarctica, Pete became frustrated with the media and magazine world and decided to focus his cameras closer to home on a subject closer to his heart – his backyard river, the Colorado.
-Four years and 1500-river miles later, McBride produced a book, three award-winning short documentaries and hosted a PBS TV program.
-Other watersheds soon called including a source to sea look at India’s Ganges.
-Upon completing the journey, The National Geographic Society named McBride a “Freshwater Hero”.
-Others, particularly children, call him the ‘Lorax of Rivers’.
+After a decade documenting remote expeditions from Everest to Antarctica, McBride decided to focus his cameras closer to home on a subject closer to his heart—his backyard river, the Colorado.
+Four years and 1500 river-miles later, McBride produced an acclaimed book, three award-winning documentaries and co-hosted a PBS TV program.
+Other watersheds soon called including a source-to-sea look at India’s sacred Ganges River.
+Upon completing the journey, The National Geographic Society named McBride a “Freshwater Hero.”

 Photography is not only a passport to unlock hidden doors to wild places, but it is also a tool to help us connect to each other and to understand this magical blue, fragile planet we all share.